twrogers1/SpotifyLyrics/README.md

-***Note: this projet is now obsolete as Spotify has first party support for lyrics in their desktop and mobile apps.***
+***Note: this project is now obsolete as Spotify has first party support for lyrics in their desktop and mobile apps.***

 # SpotifyLyrics